 |Author Ham II Licence CC BY-SA 3.0 Source Wikipedia Cardiff Crown Court|

-Anyone wishing to discuss this article or small claims track IP litigation generally should call me on 020 7404 5252 or send me a message through my contact page.
+Anyone wishing to discuss this article, copyright or interim injunctions generally may call me on 020 7404 5252 during office hours or send me a message through my contact form.

 This case note previously appeared in NIPC Wales/Cymru on 5 Dec 2019